-You can access the blog for this course here: Future Transportation Seminar.
+You can access the blog and student work for this course here: Future Transportation Seminar.

 Transportation infrastructure provides much of our public space today and significantly informs the design of our built form.
 As such, the infrastructure is of critical importance to the design of our cities.
 As transportation technologies change, the streets and urban form changes also: the medieval street, scaled to walking, is significantly different than the North American city, scaled to the large automobile of the mid-twentieth century.
 This course intends to interrogate these relationships and to speculate on the impact of emerging transportation technology on the city.

 In this seminar students will be analyzing existing design theories regarding infrastructure and urban conditions and begin to interpret infrastructure with a design mindset.
 Students will be learning how to examine a complex new technology introduced to our urban environment and speculate on design outcomes to benefit society.